 Relay the day-to-day life at your company with content about:

-- Events for recruitment should absolutely be a part of your social agenda to boost publicity and attendance.
+Recruitment events should absolutely be a part of your social agenda.
 You should also promote growth and learning opportunities for employees, like conferences and company sponsored training.
 Post pictures and videos from your events across your primary social platforms.

 Increase your reach.